- Get a Grip on Rheumatoid Arthritis

 - Where can people get additional information on rheumatoid arthritis?

 Rheumatoid arthritis is a destructive joint disease that is caused by inflammation in the tissue that normally produces lubrication fluid for joints.
 When this tissue remains inflamed, it leads to deformity by loosening joint ligaments and to joint destruction by eroding away cartilage and bone.

-Osteoarthritis is a noninflammatory joint disease whereby the cartilage of the joint thins, typically asymmetrically.
-See the illustration below that demonstrates the difference between a normal joint and those of osteoarthritis and rheumatoid arthritis.
+Osteoarthritis is a noninflammatory joint disease whereby the cartilage of the joint thins, typically asymmetrically -- so only one knee or hand may be affected.
+The illustration on the previous page demonstrates the difference between a normal joint and those of osteoarthritis and rheumatoid arthritis.